• Skip to primary navigation

 • Shop

-Protein Chocolate Chip Cookies (Gluten Free)
+Chocolate Chip Protein Cookies (Gluten Free, Dairy Free)

 Jump to Recipe·Print Recipe

-These protein chocolate chip cookies are gluten free and dairy free, made with pea protein and perfect for a healthy dessert.
+These chocolate chip protein cookies are gluten free and dairy free, made with pea protein and perfect for a healthy dessert.
 This low carb protein cookie recipe is so good, you'll never guess it contains protein powder.

 vanilla-protein-powder-chocolate-chip-cookies